Majors/MLA Chapter Project of the Year

 Applications must be accompanied by an acknowledgement and endorsement letter from the chapter’s chair on behalf of the executive committee or officiating body of the chapter.

 The chair of the recipient chapter will be notified in March before the annual meeting at which the presentation will be made.
-The recipient chapter/chapter’s representative assumes all costs of attending the meeting and the ceremony at which the presentation is made.
-If there are no appropriate projects, the association may elect not to make the award in a given year.
+The recipient chapter receives a certificate at the annual meeting and a cash award of $500 after the annual meeting.
+The cash award is earmarked for enhancing the programming of the recipient chapter’s annual or regular membership meeting.
+The recipient chapter’s representative assumes all costs of attending the meeting and the ceremony at which the presentation is made.
+If there are no appropriate projects, the association may elect not to present the award in a given year.

 Ready to Submit an Application?

-The 2017 Majors Award application process is now closed.
+The Majors Award application process is CLOSED.
 2018 nominations will be accepted starting in August 2017.

 Past Award Recipients